- FOR WOMEN

 Unless you are entirely new to the world of fitness, you have probably heard about "the big three" compound barbell lifts.

 They are efficient, practical, and building a simple yet effective program around them is easy.

 These three lifts all belong to the halls of honor in bodybuilding and powerlifting due to their ability to build insane amounts of muscle and strength.

-The technology advances and new machines appear on a daily basis.
-Still, barbell lifts remain the most effective way to overload the muscles and stimulate hypertrophy.
+And although technology advances and new machines appear on a daily basis, barbell lifts remain the most effective way to overload the muscles and stimulate hypertrophy.

 The Spoto press is named after a former world-record holder and one of the best benchers of all time.
 He held the raw bench press record with 722lbs, which still stands as one of the best results in the world.

 Videos of Eric Spoto repping out over 600lbs were popular even before he broke the record.
 He was already established as the Las Vegas arm wrestling champion.

 While not the first person to use this method, he was recognized in the world of powerlifting for lowering the barbell to the point where it was almost touching his chest, pausing there, and then pressing the barbell.

 The slow and controlled descent and the brief pause above your chest keeps tension on the muscles throughout the entire lift.
 This creates a huge amount of demand on the CNS and requires you to produce an insane amount of force to get the bar moving in the other direction, which is to say, off of your chest!

 Some took a critical attitude while others recognized the benefits of training in this manner.